When considering Hybrid Long-Term Care Insurance, the first thing many people want to know is, “How Much Does It Cost?”

 One simple life choice that can help lower your premium deposit is to buy a policy as early as possible.
 The earlier you buy a policy the less it will cost you!

 You see, hybrid policies are underwritten for mortality and morbidity.
-Therefore, the younger you are and further away you are from the average age for long-term care, the less costly your policy will be.
+Hence, the younger you are the less costly your policy will be.

 I often get two questions from individuals considering Hybrid Long-Term Care Insurance.
 They say “Michael, what is the typical age people buy this stuff and is now a good time for me to get it?”